 When you are preparing to move to another country, it can seem like a daunting task.
 As an international student who is about to travel to Malaysia, you will have many questions.
 To ensure that your arrival in Malaysia as an international student is smooth and hassle-free, we have created this guide to help you understand the essential steps you will need to go through, the documents you need to prepare and the necessary approvals that you must have.
-Our admission advisors will help you with each and every step of the way and ensure that your arrival in Malaysia is smooth and easy.
+Our admission advisors will help you each and every step of the way and ensure that your arrival in Malaysia is smooth and easy.

 Student Visa Approval